-The full budget document can be viewed here, and will also be available at the Dover Public Library and City Hall.
+The proposed budget can be viewed here, and is available at the Dover Public Library and City Hall.

 At its March 10 meeting, the School Board voted unanimously to recommend budget adjustments to its Jan.
 6, 2025 adopted budget.